Spring Cleaning with Bianca Grimmel

 We chatted with our girl Bianca, a professional organizer specializing in home & life management services to get her top 10 spring cleaning & organizing tips.

 Organize your space and measure before you buy any product!
 One of the biggest organizing mistakes is buying bins/household organizers before actually organizing.
-First off you need to see what's left after decluttering then decide where the best place for this now edited category will "live."
+First off, you need to see what's left after decluttering, then decide where the best place for this IS now - edited category will "live."
 Only after going through these steps should you measure and buy a product for final placement.

-Always go verticle.
-Make the most use of vertical space rather than horizontal so your not taking up square footage.
+Make the most use of vertical space rather than horizontal so you’rE not taking up square footage.
 Make use of your walls, adjust shelves if need be, and stackable organizing products are always helpful.

 When deciding on if you'd like to keep clothes keep these questions in mind.
 Does it fit?
 Do I still enjoy this style?
-Is the condition worse?
+What’s the condition?
 If the answer is yes let it go!
 There are so many great donation/textile resources out there that will gladly take these items off your hands!

-Check those expirations!
-This can be a kitchen, bathroom item, or general household products.
+This can be a kitchen, bathroom item, or general household product.
 If it's been sitting around, the color/consistency has changed, or you just don't use it, let it go!

 See the value in your space.
 People have this, "but I spent money on it mentality" which can make it hard to let go of things.
 But they forget the "other cost" of these items taking up physical space.

-When working on a whole house organization start in the garage.
-The garage is typically is a household dumping ground.
+When working on a whole house organization start in the garage. typically, the garage is a household dumping ground.
 Once you've accomplished that space, and move into organizing the house, you will have the garage cleared and available to store the not every day or deep storage home items.